 15th to 18th March and 21st to 25th March 2017.

 Review from the Newbury Weekly News.

-New Era Players: Sneaking into the Theatre, at the New Era Theatre, Wash Common, from Thursday, February 9, to Saturday, February 11
+New Era Players: The Kitchen Sink, at New Era Theatre, Wash Common, from Wednesday, March 15, to Saturday, March 25

 About New Era

 This small, friendly and very successful theatre group was established in Newbury in 1978, and we are lucky enough to have our own small theatre in Wash Common. (click here for a map).
 We produce several plays each year covering a wide variety of theatrical styles.

 Share the experience of performing on stage; join the challenge of set-building or the creativity of costume design; enjoy the teamwork in whatever direction your talents take you.
 You could be an active participant in our future productions, or join us for play readings, workshops, theatre outings and a variety of social events.
 Whether you are experienced or just have bags of enthusiasm, you can be assured of a warm welcome.

 If you are interested in becoming an acting member please email our membership coordinator at the address .